Collections

 About our Collections

-The collections of the Region of Peel Archives form the official archival repository of the Region of Peel and its member municipalities of Mississauga, Brampton, and Caledon.
+The collections of the Region of Peel Archives form the official archival repository of Peel Region and its member municipalities of Mississauga, Brampton, and Caledon.
 We collect, preserve, and provide access to a wide range of government and non-government records constituting the rich documentary heritage of Peel.
 The Archives is open by appointment only.
-Read more information about Archives Research and Services.
+To learn more, access Archives Research and Services

 David Somers Works on Paper